Research Skills Toolkit: Becoming a Researcher (International)

 • Wellbeing and inclusion

-Introducing expanded content on postgraduate mental health, burnout, and neurodiversity, ensuring these topics were handled sensitively and embedded meaningfully within the course.
+Introducing expanded content on postgraduate mental health, burnout, and neurodiversity, ensuring these topics were handled sensitively and meaningfully.

 • Content and editorial oversight